 Georeferencing orienteering maps

-For information on georeferencing read my February 2013 post.
+- Read my February 2013 post.